s63d/er-deployment/README.md

 # ER-Deployment
 ## Building images
-To run the docker-compose, you will need to build the images first.
+To run the docker-compose, you will need to **build the images first**

 ### Build all the services
 Linux/MacOS